Riding Alone for Thousands of Miles

 The title of the film is an allusion to the fabled story of Guan Yu's perilous solo journey to reunite with his sworn brother and lord Liu Bei, as told in the Romance of the Three Kingdoms.
 It is a story about brotherly love and loyalty much told in Chinese folklore and operas.
-The film draws the parallel between the folk tale and Takata's quest to fulfill his son's wish.
+The film draws a parallel between the folk tale and Takata's quest to fulfill his son's wish.

 Plot

 Takata Gouichi (played by Ken Takakura), an elderly Japanese man, has been on poor terms with his son Kenichi (Kiichi Nakai) since the death of his wife.
 When his son falls ill, Gouichi travels from the province of Akita to the hospital, located in Tokyo, but his son refuses to see him.
 Kenichi's wife Rie (Shinobu Terajima) gives Gouichi a video-tape so that Gouichi may learn more about his son, which contains footage of Li Jiamin, an artist of Nuo opera from the Province of Yunnan of the People's Republic of China, promising to perform Riding Alone for Thousands of Miles in a year.
 Gouichi decides to travel to the PRC in his son's place to film Li's performance.

 Gouichi arrives in the Village of Li, near the City of Lijiang, only to learn that Li was imprisoned after assaulting someone for mocking his illegitimate son.
 His translator Jiang Wen and the local guide Qiu Lin suggest that he film someone else, but Gouichi insists on Li.
 After an uncertain and time-consuming process of obtaining clearances from authorities, Gouichi gains entry to the prison facility, but Li breaks down in tears because he misses his son too badly.
 Gouichi decides to travel to Stone Village to retrieve Li's 8-year-old son Yang Yang (Yang Zhenbo), whose mother is revealed to have died shortly before Gouichi's visit to the prison.
 While in the village, Gouichi receives a call from Rie, telling him that Kenichi has been touched by his efforts, and requests that he come home.
-Gouichi wonders whether the message really was from Kenichi, and opts to continue his mission.
+Gouichi wonders whether the message really was from Kenichi, but opts to continue his mission.